anreitersimon/Medbrain-Tutorial/STEP6-3.md

 ```
 ## Bringing it together

-The generated instruction is a "sentence" where every of the items described above  may contribute a part of that sentence.
+The generated instruction is a "sentence" where each of the items described above may contribute a part of that sentence.

 Each "sentence" should be a key in the `Localizable.stringsdict` file.